First

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 7 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 7 days young and navigating through the first part of the current synodic month.
 This is lunation 767 of Meeus index or 1720 from Brown series.

-The length of the lunation is 29 days, 18 hours and 18 minutes.
-It is 2 hours and 15 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 18 hours and 18 minutes and it is 2 hours and 15 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 5 hours and 34 minutes longer than the mean synodic month length.
 It is 1 hour and 29 minutes shorter compared to 21st century's longest synodic month length.

-10 days after point of apogee on 8 January 2062 at 09:05 in ♐ Sagittarius.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 5 days, until the Moon reaches the point of next perigee on 23 January 2062 at 20:23 in ♋ Cancer.
+10 days since point of apogee on 8 January 2062 at 09:05 in ♐ Sagittarius the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 5 days until the Moon reaches the point of next perigee on 23 January 2062 at 20:23 in ♋ Cancer.

 The Moon is 372 865 km (231 688 mi) away from Earth and getting closer over the next 5 days until the point perigee when Earth-Moon distance is going to be 359 491 km (223 377 mi).

-1 day after ascending node on 16 January 2062 at 15:36 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 29 January 2062 at 04:17 in ♎ Libra.
+1 day after ascending node on 16 January 2062 at 15:36 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 29 January 2062 at 04:17 in ♎ Libra.

-9 days since the previous standstill on 9 January 2062 at 02:13 in ♑ Capricorn when the Moon has reached South declination of ∠-28.405°, the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠28.481° at the point of next northern standstill on 22 January 2062 at 20:38 in ♊ Gemini.
+9 days since the last southern standstill on 9 January 2062 at 02:13 in ♑ Capricorn when the Moon has reached South declination of ∠-28.405° the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠28.481° at the point of next northern standstill on 22 January 2062 at 20:38 in ♊ Gemini.

 In 6 days on 25 January 2062 at 03:37 in ♌ Leo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.